llvm/llvm-project/libcxx/docs/Contributing.rst

 run-buildbot
 ~~~~~~~~~~~~

-Contains the buld script executed on Buildkite.
+Contains the build script executed on Buildkite.
 This script can be executed
 locally or inside ``run-buildbot-container``.
 The script must be called with
 the target to test.
 For example, ``run-buildbot generic-cxx20`` will build
 libc++ and test it using C++20.